-Additional TY Activities 2023/24:
+Additional TY Activities 2024/25:

-The robust and proven LCF TY programme has offered our 2023-24 TY class a well-rounded experience.
+The robust and proven LCF TY Programme has offered our 2024/25 TY class a well-rounded experience.
 The additional activities listed below have contributed to the broad educational curriculum that is an essential part of Transition Year.

-While our academic timetable prepares the students for the rigors of the upcoming Leaving Certificate programme, our timetabled TY modular classes have provided for the inclusion and development of life skills, individual talents and progression of personal maturity.
+Our broad TY subject curriculum prepares the students for the rigors of the upcoming Leaving Certificate programme and our timetabled TY modular classes have provided for the inclusion and development of life skills, individual talents and progression of personal maturity.
 The following is a sample list of activities that allow students to employ these skills within the broader community.
-These opportunities encourage each individual to conquer the challenges they have set for themselves over the year and fulfill the stated aims of the Transition Year programme.
+These opportunities encourage each individual to overcome the challenges they have set for themselves and achieve the stated goals while adhering to the eight guiding principles and competences.

-Sample Activities: August 2023 - February 2024
+Sample Activities: